-3.6.2.1 Except as provided for in 3.6.2.4, an aircraft must adhere to the current flight plan or the applicable portion of the current flight plan for a controlled flight in accordance with 3.6.2.1.1 to 3.6.2.2 unless a request for a change has been made and clearance is obtained from the appropriate air traffic control unit, or unless an emergency situation has arisen which necessitates immediate action by the aircraft, in which event as soon as circumstances permit, after such emergency authority is exercised, the appropriate air traffic services unit must be notified of the action taken and that this action has been taken under emergency authority.

-3.6.2.1.1 Unless otherwise authorized by the appropriate ATS authority, or directed by the appropriate air traffic control unit, controlled flights shall, in so far as practicable:

-- a) when on an established ATS route, operate along the defined centre line of that route; or - b) when on any other route, operate directly between the navigation facilities and/or points defining that route.

-3.6.2.1.2 Subject to the overriding requirement in 3.6.2.1.1, an aircraft operating along an ATS route segment defined by reference to very high frequency omnidirectional radio ranges shall change over for its primary navigation guidance from the facility behind the aircraft to that ahead of it at, or as close as operationally feasible to, the changeover point, where established.

-3.6.2.1.3 Deviation from the requirements in 3.6.2.1.1 shall be notified to the appropriate air traffic services unit.

-3.6.2.2 Deviations from the current flight plan.
-In the event that a controlled flight deviates from its current flight plan, the following action must be taken:

-(a) Deviation from track: if the aircraft is off track, the pilot-in-command must take action forthwith to adjust the heading of the aircraft to regain track as soon as practicable.
+- 3.6.2.1 Except as provided for in 3.6.2.4, an aircraft must adhere to the current flight plan or the applicable portion of the current flight plan for a controlled flight in accordance with 3.6.2.1.1 to 3.6.2.2 unless a request for a change has been made and clearance is obtained from the appropriate air traffic control unit, or unless an emergency situation has arisen which necessitates immediate action by the aircraft, in which event as soon as circumstances permit, after such emergency authority is exercised, the appropriate air traffic services unit must be notified of the action taken and that this action has been taken under emergency authority. - 3.6.2.1.1 Unless otherwise authorized by the appropriate ATS authority, or directed by the appropriate air traffic control unit, controlled flights shall, in so far as practicable: - a) when on an established ATS route, operate along the defined centre line of that route; or - b) when on any other route, operate directly between the navigation facilities and/or points defining that route. - 3.6.2.1.2 Subject to the overriding requirement in 3.6.2.1.1, an aircraft operating along an ATS route segment defined by reference to very high frequency omnidirectional radio ranges shall change over for its primary navigation guidance from the facility behind the aircraft to that ahead of it at, or as close as operationally feasible to, the changeover point, where established. - 3.6.2.1.3 Deviation from the requirements in 3.6.2.1.1 shall be notified to the appropriate air traffic services unit. - 3.6.2.2 Deviations from the current flight plan.
+In the event that a controlled flight deviates from its current flight plan, the following action must be taken: - (a) Deviation from track: if the aircraft is off track, the pilot-in-command must take action forthwith to adjust the heading of the aircraft to regain track as soon as practicable. - (b) Deviation from ATC assigned Mach number or indicated airspeed: the appropriate air traffic services unit must be informed immediately.